Working TOGETHER to deliver a SAFER, CLEANER and BUSIER city centre, one that is EASIER to access and navigate for the benefit of us all

 Style Sheffield: Each June we bring fashion fever into the city centre with our take on Fashion Week.
 Independent boutiques and high-street brands deliver a week of VIP shopping, demonstrations and fashion shows, as part of a collaborative platform to showcase fashion in the community and the diversity of the city centre retail offer. www.stylesheffield.com

 Dine Sheffield: Launched in September 2017, this showcase of the vibrant restaurant culture is based on the tried and tested “Restaurant Week” first launched in New York.
 Dine Sheffield is a week-long celebration with amazing savings on a variety of menus.
-Around 50 of the city centre’s favourite eating places will be serving up fixed price offers to showcase the outstanding diversity of its vibrant food offer. www.dinesheffield.co.uk
+And over 50 of the city centre’s favourite eating places served up fixed price offers to promote the outstanding diversity of our vibrant food offer. www.dinesheffield.co.uk

 This is Sheffield: This book is a showcase of all that’s unique and independent in Sheffield city centre.
 It shares stories from the city’s makers and doers – like a cafe owner who serves the stars of theatreland, an architect who fell in love with Sheffield’s modernist buildings, and a gallery chief who finds inspiration in the city’s energy and ambition.
 The guide is updated annually.

-Sheffield Gift Card: Designed to lock in spend into the city centre economy, the gift card is a pre-loaded Visa debit card which can be used at over 80 participating businesses here in the city centre.
+Sheffield Gift Card: Designed to lock in spend into the city centre economy, the gift card is a pre-loaded Visa debit card which can be used at more than 80 participating businesses here in the city centre.
 The card works in the same way to a store gift card but can be redeemed at a wide range of retailers, restaurants, leisure and entertainment venues here in Sheffield city centre.
-It’s free and easy for businesses to get involved.
+It’s free and easy for businesses to get involved. www.sheffieldgiftcard.co.uk.
+Email: email@example.com

 Attracting new visitors: Regionally and nationally, we market the retail and leisure offer to higher spending visitors outside of Sheffield using seasonal and leisure campaigns (delivered through digital and mobile marketing) to ABC1 consumers.